Tito Vilanova: Health issues and death

 On 19 December 2012, Barcelona announced that Vilanova was suffering from parotid gland cancer for the second time.
 He was first diagnosed on 22 November of the previous year.

 Vilanova underwent surgery on 20 December 2012, subsequently being in chemotherapy and radiotherapy treatment for around six weeks.
 Assistant Jordi Roura took over as head coach, with Vilanova returning to the bench in late March 2013.

 On 19 July 2013, Vilanova resigned as Barcelona manager as he relapsed from his condition, stating that the related treatment was not compatible with the status of a professional manager.
-He died on 25 April 2014, due to complications from cancer, at the age of 45 after suffering a relapse the previous week.
+He died on 25 April 2014 due to complications from cancer, at the age of 45 after suffering a relapse the previous week.

 Personal life

-Vilanova was married to Montse Chaure.
+Vilanova married his long-time girlfriend Montse Chaure in 1992.
 The couple had two children, daughter Carlota and son Adrià, with the latter also being involved in Barcelona's youth system.

 In 2013, while Vilanova was in New York City for his cancer treatment, Guardiola was also living in the city on a sabbatical.
-He was disappointed that Guardiola did not come to see him stating, "He's my friend and I needed him, but he wasn't there for me."
+He was disappointed that Guardiola only came to see him once, stating: "He's my friend and I needed him, but he wasn't there for me."